awslabs/fmbench-orchestrator/README.md

 ## Overview

-The **FMBench Orchestrator** enables the LLM benchmarking of latency, cost and accuracy across various serving stacks and models.
-It is built with moduler design where users can plug and play with any combination of:
+The FMBench Orchestrator automates the LLM benchmarking of latency, cost and accuracy metrics across various **serving stacks** and **models**.
+It is built with moduler design where users can plug and play with **any combination** of dataset, models, serving stacks, and benchmark metrics:

 ![Accuracy trajectory with prompt size](docs/img/fmbench_conceptual_modules.png)

 ## Prerequisites